 The OneUp Components Aluminum Pedals were an easy choice for our Editor's Choice award.
-Simply put, they are the best flat pedals we have ridden.
+Simply put, they are some of the best all-around flat pedals we have ridden.
 The OneUp pedals deliver a very well-rounded performance and posted impressive scores in all performance metrics.
 Grip/traction were fantastic.
-The platform has a great shape and a super thin profile.
+The platform has a great shape and a super-thin profile.
 Weight is relatively low and the pedals are straightforward to service with replacement parts readily available.

 The Aluminum pedals delivered fantastic levels of grip and traction.
 In fact, they posted a perfect score in this metric.
 These pedals feature ten very sizable traction pins.
 Two testers used these pedals.
 One had Specialized 2FO shoes with SlipNot rubber and the other had Bontrager Flatline pedals with Vibram rubber.
 Both testers agreed, these pedals deliver impressive, but not overwhelming grip.